infotroph/Prairie_seq/project-log.md

 I picked this format because it's dead simple and easy for me to *export* from Papers, but we should eventually change it to something machine-readable that each of our reference management software can read *in*, because if you made me choose between "buried in an anthill" and "retype even one more list of author names ever", I'd have to think hard.

 New file: messages from CKB's correespondence thus far with Pizzo and Associates, the providers of the seed for the prairie plots, about the makeup of their inoculant mix.
 Bottom line so far: it's probably just a single strain of _Glomus intraradices_, but there's a possibility it was a 3-species _G. intraradices_, _G. etunicatum_,  _G. deserticola_ mix.
 In either case, the inoculant was grown outdoors under nonsterile conditions.

+2015-05-21, CKB:

+Bioanalyzer results, and a quick plotting script, for TLP's Undergrad Research Symposium poster.
+Length calls not yet considered, no stats yet -- just pictures.
+TODO: These figures are NOT yet built by make!
+To recreate: `Rscript R/overlay_bioanalyzer_traces.R rawdata/bioanalyzer/*.csv`